 In addition to the 3 suites, the Selinda Suite consists of a 2 bedroom tented villa, offering the ultimate in privacy, service and experience, as guests enjoy their own private vehicle, safari guide, chef, manager/butler and separate entrance to their residence.

 Add To Wishlist

-All meals; alcoholic and non-alcoholic beverages (excluding champagne and premium brand spirits); scheduled game viewing activities; the Conservation Levy; return airstrip road transfers; complimentary use of a pair of Swarovski HD binoculars; and a laundry service are included.
+All meals; alcoholic and non-alcoholic beverages; scheduled game viewing activities; the Conservation Levy; return airstrip road transfers; complimentary use of a pair of Swarovski HD binoculars; and a laundry service are included.

 Children aged 8 years and older are welcome.
 Rates available on request.
 Children aged 6 years and older are welcome when staying at the Selinda Suite.
 Children must be aged 12 years and older to participate in waqlking safaris.